 There are plenty of different shapes and sizes in the insect world, but certain designs tend to be so successful that unrelated species can easily be mistaken for one another.
-It gets even more confusing when a bug becomes the generic name for any but with similar behaviors.
+It gets even more confusing when a particular bug becomes the generic name for any other bug with with similar looks or behaviors.

-Such is the case with water bugs (or waterbugs).
+Such is the case with waterbugs (sometimes spelled as two words).
 These small bugs love calm lakes and streams but are often confused with cockroaches.
-Even worse, any bug that can run around on the water is usually referred to as a water bug.
+Even worse, any bug that can run around on the water is usually referred to as a waterbug.

 But fear not!
-For we’re here to help you distinguish between water bugs and bugs that like water, as well as how to deal with water bugs in your home or water features.
+We’re here to help you distinguish between waterbugs and bugs that like water, as well as how to get rid of water bugs in your home or water features.

 Getting to Know Water Bugs

 Waterbugs aren’t all that bad in the grand scheme of things, but their ability to be confused with nastier bugs can pose a real problem.